corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 <td><code>GetChatsFlow </code></td>
 <td><code>RPCStartableFlow </code></td>
 <td><code><li>id</li><li>numberofRecords</li> </code></td>
-<td><li>Reads the backchain to a depth of `numberOfRecords` for a given id.</li><li> Returns the list of messages together with who sent them.</li></td>
+<td><li>Reads the backchain to a depth of <code>numberOfRecords</code> for a given <code>id</code>.</li><li> Returns the list of messages together with who sent them.</li></td>
 </tr>
 <tr>
 <td><code>FinalizeChatFlow </code></td>
 <td><code>SubFlow </code></td>
 <td><code><li>signedTransaction (to finalize)</li><li>otherMember</li> </code></td>
-<td><li>The common subflow used by both by both <code>CreateNewChatFlow</code> and <code>UpdateChatFlow</code>.</li><li> This removes the need to duplicate the responder code.<li> Sets up a session with the <code>FinalizeChatResponderFlow</code> and calls the finality() function finality()/ receiveFinality() functions.</li><li> Collects required signatures, notarises the transaction and stores the finalized transaction to the respective vaults.</li></td>
+<td><li>The common subflow used by both by both <code>CreateNewChatFlow</code> and <code>UpdateChatFlow</code>.</li><li> This removes the need to duplicate the responder code.<li> Sets up a session with the <code>FinalizeChatResponderFlow</code> and calls the <code>finality()</code> function <code>finality()/ receiveFinality(</code> functions, collects required signatures, notarises the transaction, and stores the finalized transaction to the respective vaults.</li></td>
 </tr>
 <tr>
 <td><code>FinalizeChatResponderFlow</code></td>
 <td><code>ResponderFlow </code></td>
 <td><code><li>FlowSession</li></code></td>
-<td><li>Runs the <code>receiveFinality()</code> function which performs the responder side of the finality() function.<code>ReceiveFinality()<code> takes a Lambda verifier which runs validations on the transactions.</li><li>The validator checks for banned words and checks that the message comes from the same party as the messageFrom field.</li></td>
+<td><li>Runs the <code>receiveFinality()</code> function which performs the responder side of the finality() function.<code>ReceiveFinality()</code> takes a Lambda verifier which runs validations on the transactions.</li><li> The validator checks for banned words and checks that the message comes from the same party as the <code>messageFrom</code> field.</li></td>
 </tr>
 </tbody>
 </table>

 ## Configuring the Application Network (Virtual Nodes)

 The CSDE is configured to create a four party application network required to run the Chat Cordapp, including virtual nodes for Alice, Bob, Charlie and a Notary.
-If you want to change the network configuration please see section [Configuring the Network Participants](../../getting-started/configure-the-network-participants/network-participants.md)
+To change the network configuration, please see section [Configuring the Network Participants](../../getting-started/configure-the-network-participants/network-participants.md)

 {{< note >}}
-You will need to keep the notary party otherwise the application will not be able to finalise transactions.
+You must keep the notary node to enable the CorDapp to finalise transactions.
 {{< /note >}}

 ## Deploying the CorDapp

-To deploy and run the CorDapp you will follow the same steps as outlined in the [Running Your First CorDapp](../../getting-started/running-your-first-cordapp/run-first-cordapp.md) section of this getting started guide.
+To deploy and run the CorDapp, follow the same steps as outlined in the [Running Your First CorDapp](../../getting-started/running-your-first-cordapp/run-first-cordapp.md) section of this Getting Started guide.
-However, when you come to trigger the flows you will need to trigger the appropriate `ChatFlow` rather than `MyFirstFlow`.
+However, when you come to trigger the flows, you must trigger the appropriate `ChatFlow` rather than `MyFirstFlow`.

+{{< note >}}
 Remember to start your docker engine before you attempt to start Corda and make sure Corda is responding to requests before deploying the CorDapp.
+{{< /note >}}

 ## Using Swagger

-For this walkthrough we will assume you are using the `Swagger GUI` to trigger flows.
-For each flow we will be using the Flow Management section of the API.
+For this walkthrough, we assume you are using the `Swagger GUI` to trigger flows.
+For each flow we use the Flow Management section of the API.
-You will need to know the `holdingidentityshorthash` for both Alice and Bob’s nodes, you can get this by running the `listVNodes` Gradle helper in the csde-queries section of the gradle helper tasks.
+You must know the `holdingidentityshorthash` for both Alice and Bob’s nodes.
+You can retrieve this by running the `listVNodes` Gradle helper in the `csde-queries` section of the [gradle helper](../../../../5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md) tasks.

 {{< figure src="listvnodes.png" figcaption="listVnodes Gradler helper" alt="listVnodes Gradler helper" >}}

-Which will return something similar to this:
+The task returns something similar to this:

 {{< figure src="listvnodes-result.png" figcaption="listVnodes result" alt="listVnodes result" >}}

 The Vnode `holdingidentityshorthashes` (short hashes) are the 12 digit hex numbers.
-In the above Alice’s short hash is "17F49B05B2B5" and Bob’s is “8C73E39AF476”.
-Whenever the API requires the short hash substitute the appropriate number depending on which Vnode you want to run the flow on.
+In the above example,  Alice’s short hash is "17F49B05B2B5" and Bob’s is “8C73E39AF476”.
+Whenever the API requires the short hash, substitute the appropriate number depending on which vnode you want to run the flow on.

-For running the flows we will use the `POST: /flow/{holdingidentityshorthash}/` end point.
+For running the flows use the `POST: /flow/{holdingidentityshorthash}/` end point.
 This requires a request body to be provided which includes:

 * `clientRequestId` to uniquely identify the request

 * `flowClassName` which provides the fully qualified name of the flow to be triggered

 * `requestData` which provides the input arguments for the flow